 \paragraph{Efficient Transformer variants and low-rank adaptation.}

 The quadratic complexity of vanilla Attention with respect to sequence length has motivated a wide range of approximation-based methods to improve computational efficiency.
-Performer has replaced the Softmax nonlinearity with kernel-based random projections to achieve near-linear complexity~\cite{krzysztof2021rethinking}; Linformer has projected keys and values into a low-dimensional subspace~\cite{wang2020linformer}; Nyströmformer approximates the Attention matrix using the Nyström method~\cite{xiong2021nystromformer}; and Reformer has combined locality-sensitive hashing with reversible layers for memory savings~\cite{kitaev2020reformer}.
+Performer has replaced the Softmax nonlinearity with kernel-based random projections to achieve near-linear complexity~\citep{krzysztof2021rethinking}; Linformer has projected keys and values into a low-dimensional subspace~\citep{wang2020linformer}; Nyströmformer approximates the Attention matrix using the Nyström method~\citep{xiong2021nystromformer}; and Reformer has combined locality-sensitive hashing with reversible layers for memory savings~\citep{kitaev2020reformer}.
 In parallel, a series of works have proposed low-rank adaptation techniques for efficient fine-tuning of Transformer-based LLMs.
-LoRA has introduced trainable low-rank updates to frozen weights~\cite{hu2022lora}; QLoRA has extended this idea to quantized models with minimal performance degradation~\cite{dettmers2023qlora}; LoRA-FA has improved memory efficiency via factorized updates~\cite{zhang2023lora}; and UniPELT has unified multiple parameter-efficient tuning strategies into a single framework~\cite{mao2021unipelt}.
+LoRA has introduced trainable low-rank updates to frozen weights~\citep{hu2022lora}; QLoRA has extended this idea to quantized models with minimal performance degradation~\citep{dettmers2023qlora}; LoRA-FA has improved memory efficiency via factorized updates~\citep{zhang2023lora}; and UniPELT has unified multiple parameter-efficient tuning strategies into a single framework~\citep{mao2021unipelt}.

-Motivated by these low-rank structures in computing and/or fine-tuning Transformer-based models, we assume in \Cref{ass:low-rank-weights} a full-plus-low-rank decomposition of the Attention weights, and characterizes how such structure affects the memorization capacity of nonlinear Attention.
+Motivated by these low-rank structures in computing and/or fine-tuning Transformer-based models, we assume in \Cref{ass:low-rank-weights} a full-plus-low-rank decomposition of the Attention weights, and characterizes how such structure affects the interpolation error of nonlinear Attention.

 \paragraph{Theoretical understanding of DNN, LLMs, and in-context learning.}